 - 25% forward growth rate

 These numbers are incredibly hard to achieve, and that’s what the author calls “the realistic low bar to IPO”.
-Unsurprisingly, there has been only 21 tech IPOs per year over the last five years.
+Unsurprisingly, there have been only 21 tech IPOs per year over the last five years.

 To put it in perspective, let’s look at what it means in terms of sales.